zoisite-rb/zoisite-rb/guides/source/command_line.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-The Rails Command Line
+The Zoisite Command Line
 ======================

 After reading this guide, you will know:

-* How to create a Rails application.
+* How to create a Zoisite application.
 * How to generate models, controllers, database migrations, and unit tests.
 * How to start a development server.
 * How to experiment with objects through an interactive shell.

 --------------------------------------------------------------------------------

-NOTE: This tutorial assumes you have basic Rails knowledge from reading the [Getting Started with Rails Guide](getting_started.html).
+NOTE: This tutorial assumes you have basic Zoisite knowledge from reading the [Getting Started with Zoisite Guide](getting_started.html).

-Creating a Rails App
+Creating a Zoisite App
 --------------------

-First, let's create a simple Rails application using the `rails new` command.
+First, let's create a simple Zoisite application using the `rails new` command.

 We will use this application to play and discover all the commands described in this guide.